Calvinbullock/new-life/README.md

 [Software Demo Video](https://www.youtube.com/watch?v=TKum7AfY2Do)

+# Running
+- Run the script `run.sh`, it will compile an update binary the run it.

 # Compiling
+- Run `cmake` to generate a makefile
-- Run the `make` command.
+- Next run the `make` command.
 - The executable will be named `newLifeEXE`.
 - on Linux run the file using `./newLifeEXE`.

-- I also have a script to build, run and clean `_run.sh`.

 # Development Environment
 Editors / Tools:
 - Neovim
 - VS code
 - clang-format
+- Make / Cmake

 Languages/frameworks/libraries:
 - c++
-- sfml library.
+- sfml graphics library.

 # Useful Websites
 * [SFML docs](https://www.sfml-dev.org/documentation/2.6.1/)